LucyKuncheva/Instance_selection/README.md

 # instance_selection
-Prototype/Instance Selection for the 1-nn Classifier
+Prototype/Instance Selection for the 1-nn Classifier (MATLAB)

 #### George Dataset (George the fish)
 <img src="https://github.com/LucyKuncheva/instance_selection/blob/master/GeorgeImage.jpg" width="200"/>

-Files
+Data Files

   * `GeorgeTheFish.mat` contains the full data set (see the image `GeorgeImage.jpg`) of 300679x2 x-y coordinates in variable `GeorgeData` and the labels in variable `GeorgeLabels`.